zephyrproject-rtos/zephyr/doc/tools/west/flash-debug.rst

    measure; when West learns how to manage multiple repositories, the copy will be removed.

-API documentation for the core module follows.
+API documentation for the core module can be found in :ref:`west-apis`.

-.. automodule:: west.runners.core
-   :members:

 Doing it By Hand
 ****************